jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Brijidine.md

 RacialMods:
 Languages: Celestial, Draconic, Ignan, Infernal, Terran; truespeech
 SQ: heat stone, obsidian blade
+SpecialAbilities:
+  Flaming Body (Su): >
-SpecialAbilities: Flaming Body (Su) A brijidine's body is molten rock covered in dancing flames.
+    A brijidine's body is molten rock covered in dancing flames.
 Anyone striking a brijidine with a natural weapon or unarmed strike takes 1d6 points of fire damage.
 A creature that grapples a brijidine or is grappled by one takes 6d6 points of fire damage each round the grapple persists.
+  Heat Stone (Su): >
-Heat Stone (Su) Whenever a brijidine uses her meld into stone, soften earth and stone, spike stones, stone shape, or wall of stone spell-like abilities, she can have the affected stone radiate intense heat for 1 minute.
+    Whenever a brijidine uses her meld into stone, soften earth and stone, spike stones, stone shape, or wall of stone spell-like abilities, she can have the affected stone radiate intense heat for 1 minute.
 Any creature within 5 feet of the stone takes 1d6 fire damage per round.
+  Lava Blast (Su): >
-Lava Blast (Su) A brijidine can hurl a glob of lava at a target as a standard action.
+    A brijidine can hurl a glob of lava at a target as a standard action.
 This attack has a range increment of 30 feet.
+  Obsidian Blade (Ex): >
-Obsidian Blade (Ex) At will as a free action, a brijidine can create a blade of jagged volcanic glass that functions as a +1 flaming burst keen longsword.
+    At will as a free action, a brijidine can create a blade of jagged volcanic glass that functions as a +1 flaming burst keen longsword.
 One round after it leaves the brijidine's grasp, the weapon decays into useless powder.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: